tocalabs/toca-docs/src/book/general_concepts/connecting_everything.md

 With these layouts, any components that are placed inside them will get access to the context that they return.
 This includes any app actions in IPL defined on these components.

 ### Automation

+The only place you really need to be aware of context in automation is in a workflow.
+The context in a workflow relates to the:
+- Any inputs injected when executing the workflow
+- Any outputs from the activities within the workflow

+All workflow inputs and activity outputs have a name (also called a _key_), to reference these values you just need to reference the key that corresponds to the value.
+For example, if Activity A in your workflow has an output called `username` then you need to specify that Activity B has an input called `username` and the value will flow from Activity A to Activity B.

+Workflow inputs (which can originate from a listener, connector or you can manually specify the inputs when you run a workflow) are accessible from any nodes defined after the start node in a workflow.
+Activity outputs are only usable in nodes that follow activity they are returned from.